-The Risk Assessment is an annual process to systematically identify and assess all reasonably foreseeable and relevant material risks for the Company, and rate them in order to identify key risks.
-The Risk Assessment takes into account the effectiveness of controls and other mitigating factors.
+A risk assessment is an annual process to systematically identify and assess all reasonably foreseeable and relevant material risks, and rate them in order to identify key risks.
+The risk assessment takes into account the effectiveness of controls and other mitigating factors.

-Risk owners across the Company, senior management and the Company's Risk Committee members are involved in preparing, discussing and reviewing the Risk Assessment.
-The Risk Assessment for the Company is integrated into the broader Risk Assessment process of its Parent, PartnerRe Bermuda.
+Risk owners across the Group, senior management and board members are involved in preparing, discussing and reviewing the risk assessment